samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Low_Volume.md

 > In the midst of a 90-minute bike workout, you'll sustain 75 minutes of effort
 > between 80-85% FTP pushing you very close to the effort you'll try to hold
 > during your race-day bike leg.
 Then, you'll dismount and transition quickly
-> into your running gear right before you take off on a fairly short20-minute
+> into your running gear right before you take off on a fairly short 20-minute
 > run at an Easy-Moderate, RPE6 pace in order to get a feel for running off the
 > bike as well as accumulating a bit of additional run mileage.